visa/nova-react/README.md

 ## <a name="about"></a>About Nova React

-Accessible Visa Product Design System components built for React
+Accessible Visa Product Design System components built for React.

 Nova React is a comprehensive library of accessible components designed to align with the Visa Product Design System.
 It provides developers with a set of reusable UI elements that can be easily integrated into React applications.
 With Nova React, developers can quickly build visually consistent and user-friendly interfaces that adhere to accessibility best practices.